gravitational/teleport/rfd/0191-workload-id-config-ux.md

   repeated WorkloadIdentityRule deny = 2;
 }

+// WorkloadIdentitySPIFFEX509 holds configuration specific to the issuance of
+// an X509 SVID from a WorkloadIdentity. message WorkloadIdentitySPIFFEX509 {
+}

+// WorkloadIdentitySPIFFEJWT holds configuration specific to the issuance of
+// a JWT SVID from a WorkloadIdentity. message WorkloadIdentitySPIFFEJWT {
+}

 // WorkloadIdentitySPIFFE holds configuration for the issuance of
 // SPIFFE-compatible workload identity credentials when this WorkloadIdentity
 // is used.